Mpowa-IO/Documents/Whitepaper.md

 Statistical organizations have been discussing at the sessions of the United Nations Statistical Commission (UNSC), either in special-topic forums or as part of work under the formal agenda, what these principles mean for national statistical offices and national statistical systems.

-### ISO20022

-ISO 20022 is an ISO standard for electronic data interchange between financial institutions.
-It describes a metadata repository containing descriptions of messages and business processes, and a maintenance process for the repository content.
-The standard covers financial information transferred between financial institutions that includes payment transactions, securities trading and settlement information, credit and debit card transactions and other financial information.
-The repository contains a huge amount of financial services metadata that has been shared and standardized across the industry.
-The metadata is stored in UML models with a special ISO 20022 UML Profile.
-Underlying all of this is the ISO 20022 metamodel - a model of the models.
-The UML profile is the metamodel transformed into UML.
-The metadata is transformed into the syntax of messages used in financial networks.
-The first syntax supported for messages was XML Schema.
-Clear Overview in which Mpowa Describes: Data quality and integrity;
-Data disaggregation; Data timeliness; Data transparency and openness; Data usability and curation; Data protection and privacy; Data governance and independence; Data resources and capacity; Data rights.

-1 Refer to decision 48/103, page 41 https://unstats.un.org/unsd/statcom/48th-session/documents/Report-on-the-48th-session- of-the-statistical-commission-E.pdf